cilium/cilium/Documentation/operations/performance/tuning.rst

 Even when network routing is performed by Cilium using eBPF, by default network packets still traverse some parts of the regular network stack of the node.
-This default ensures that all packets still traverse through all of the iptables hooks in case you depend on them.
+This ensures that all packets still traverse through all of the iptables hooks in case you depend on them.
 However, they add significant overhead.
-For exact numbers, see :ref:`benchmark_throughput` and compare the results for "Cilium" and "Cilium (legacy host-routing)".
+For exact numbers from our test environment, see :ref:`benchmark_throughput` and compare the results for "Cilium" and "Cilium (legacy host-routing)".

-We introduced `eBPF-based host-routing <https://cilium.io/blog/2020/11/10/cilium-19#veth>`_ in Cilium 1.9 to fully bypass iptables.
+We introduced `eBPF-based host-routing <https://cilium.io/blog/2020/11/10/cilium-19#veth>`_ in Cilium 1.9 to fully bypass iptables and the upper host stack, and to achieve a faster network namespace switch compared to regular veth device operation.
 This option is automatically enabled if your kernel supports it.
-To validate whether your installation is running with eBPF host-routing, run ``cilium status`` in any of the Cilium pods and look for the line reporting the status for "Host routing".
+To validate whether your installation is running with eBPF host-routing, run ``cilium status`` in any of the Cilium pods and look for the line reporting the status for "Host Routing" which should state "BPF".

 **Requirements:**